ArthurBeznik/42_codam_Born2beRoot/README.md

 >   - The IPv4 address of your server and its MAC (Media Access Control) address.
 >   - The number of commands executed with the `sudo` program.
 - **During eval:**
-  - how the script works.
+  - How the script works, by showing the code.
-  - what "cron" is.
+  - What "cron" is.
-  - how it was set up so that it runs every 10min.
+  - How it was set up so that it runs every 10min.
-  - ensure that this script runs every minute, make sure that the script runs with dynamic values correctly.
+  - Ensure that this script runs every minute, make sure that the script runs with dynamic values correctly.
-  - make the script stop running when the server has started up, without modifying the script itself. (you'll have to restart one last time)
+  - Make the script stop running when the server has started up, without modifying the script itself. (you'll have to restart one last time)
-  - at startup, check if the script still exists in the same place, rights have remained unchanged, and not been modified.
+  - At startup, check if the script still exists in the same place, rights have remained unchanged, and not been modified.
 - Example below:
 <p align=center>
   <img width="597" alt="Screen Shot 2021-10-10 at 5 11 35 PM" src="https://user-images.githubusercontent.com/43698378/136701814-cc671d24-9bd5-4d6f-8d89-bb2c19d4d6e9.png">